youngboy/engine-docs/source/troubleshooting.md

 Please include the following when submitting an issue to our support team:

-* Engine JSON configuration object
+* Engine JSON configuration object - **Minus any API keys!**
 * Type of GraphQL server and whether you are using the `apollo-engine` sidecar or standalone Docker container
-* The query submitted and the full response, including headers
+* Check that no senstive information is included with the query submitted and please include the full request and response, including headers with your support request.

-Submit your issue to [support@apollodata.com](mailto:support@apollodata.com) or join our Apollo public slack #engine channel here (https://apollographql.slack.com/).
+Submit your issue, minus all senstive information, to [support@apollodata.com](mailto:support@apollographql.com) or join our Apollo public slack #engine channel here (https://www.apollographql.com/#slack).